Troubled Juventus turns to accountant as Andrea Agnelli era ends | Sports-Games

 Announcing the board's resignation late on Monday, Juventus - which denies any wrongdoing - said a revamp was "in the best interest of the company".
 It added directors had concluded that current issues would be best addressed by a new board, given "the pending legal, technical and accounting matters", and it would have to restate its financial statements for the fiscal year ending June 2022.

-Juventus' shares fell as much as 10.4% at the opening on Tuesday, but by 1610 GMT had recovered to trade down 1.1%.
+Juventus' shares fell as much as 10.4% at Tuesday's open, but they recovered to end down 1%.
 Andrea Agnelli, who has chaired Juventus since 2010, was one of the architects of the failed attempt to set up a breakaway European Super League together with other top clubs last year.

 Under his tenure, Juventus secured nine consecutive national titles, but failed to win Europe's prestigious Champions League.
-After the first trophyless season for a decade last year, Juventus were knocked out of the Champions League at the group stages this year and are currently standing third in Serie A.
+After the first trophyless season for a decade last year, Juventus were knocked out of Europe's top club competition at the group stages this year and are currently third in Serie A.

 The loss-making club has also been hit by rising costs linked to players' salaries and the coronavirus pandemic, and has been forced to ask shareholders for a total of 700 million euros ($723 million) in cash injections in three years.
 On Tuesday, Spain's LaLiga demanded "immediate" sports sanctions be applied on Juventus for allegedly breaching European soccer's financial fair play rules.
-Juventus declined to comment.
+Juventus had no immediate comment.

 LAWYERS AND GOVERNANCE EXPERTS Exor, which owns about 64% of Juventus shares and controls about 78% of voting rights, said it would propose Ferrero as chairman at a shareholder meeting the club has called for Jan.
 18 to appoint a new board.